Henna Tattoo: Beauty and Knowledge

 During this time, no water comes in contact with the paste, even after it is scraped off.
 The henna oxidizes and changes from orange to a deep reddish-brown within a week.
 The skin is then stained with the design for up to 3 weeks in some cases.

-In Egypt and parts of Europe, henna was prized as a hair dye to keep hair a deep red color.
+In Egypt and parts of Europe, henna was prized as a hair dye to make hair a deep red color.
 In the Middle East, Muslim men use it to dye their beards, and women are encouraged to dye their fingernails and toenails to emphasize their femininity.

 Is getting a henna tattoo considered cultural appropriation?

-What you are currently doing is called cultural appreciation.
-This means you have taken the time out to learn about henna, beyond the body art, and to gain a deeper appreciation.
+If you have taken the time out to learn about henna, beyond the body art, and gain a deeper appreciation of the practise you can get a henna tattoo, preferably from a person who has roots in the culture.
+You would be doing something that may instead be seen as cultural appreciation.
 If you are still iffy about it, reach out to someone within the culture.
-If not in your local area, try DMing, someone, online to learn more.
+If you do not know anyone in your local area, try DMing someone online to learn more.

 How are henna tattoos different from regular tattoos?